coderefinery/reproducible-research/content/dependencies.md

       ```

       Have a look at the generated file and discuss what you see.

+      ```{solution} Some things to note
+      - Can you find all packages you installed directly?
+Which versions were installed?
+      - What other packages were installed? -> Dependencies of dependencies
+      - Besides the version you can also see the build channel
+        - Sometimes the build includes an operating system or an architecture
+        - Using this environment file might therefore not work/ not result in an identical setup on other computers
+      ```

       In the future — or on a different computer — we can re-create this environment with:

       ```console
       $ conda env create -f environment.yml
       ```
+      You may use `conda` or `mamba` interchangably for this step; mamba may solve the dependencies a bit faster.

       What happens instead when you run the following command?